philou/kata-babystepsgolf/README.md

 ### Focus Points

+- Builds on TDD and TCR
 - Understanding what we call a "baby step"
 - Awareness that baby steps have names
-- Understanding the difference between Refactoring (that preserve behaviour) and Transformative (that change behaviour) baby steps.
+- Understanding the difference between Refactoring (that preserve behaviour) and Feature (that change behaviour) baby steps.
 - Learning to separate 'design' and 'feature' work
 - Understand how baby-steps support continuous refactoring within user stories
 - Understand how baby-steps support user story splitting that maximizes early value delivery
-- Tidy First
+- "Make the change easy, then do the easy change" instead of "Making the difficult change directly"

 ### Style & Duration

-This kata is best played like a golf track.
-It consists of 3 "holes", which are features to add to existing working software.
-Like golf holes, each feature has a 'par': a typical number of baby steps it can be implemented with.
-You might do better than the par, or worse.
-You can replay a hole to reduce your number of baby steps.
-Using TCR helps us to keep track of the number of baby steps.

 You can practice using either of these styles: